RNCHEN/ToeflRush/writing and is tofel.md

 ![image-20211018211431848](https://gitee.com/chenweigen13/photo/raw/master/img/20211114202402.png)

-only by exercising caution and maintaining a balanced schedule can college students ensure that any part-time job or business ventures that they undertake do not end up overtaking their academic studies.
+AA only by exercising caution and maintaining a balanced schedule can college students ensure that any part-time job or business ventures that they undertake do not end up overtaking their academic studies.

 allocate time out of class.